FarahJamal/cookie-stand/README.md

 # All Stretch Goals for this project has been done
 ## during this project I've learned how to use DOM JS to create dynamic HTML
 ### at this project you'll find the following.
 - index.html page:
         ##### you'll find the following:
         * turn on dark mode or turn off it.
         * animation for the logo.
         * random quotes using JS DOM.
+        * image slider.
 - Store.html page
         ##### you'll find the following:
          * turn on dark mode or turn off it.
         * animation for the logo.
         * contact form
 - sales.html Page
       ##### you'll find the following:
          * turn on dark mode or turn off it.
         * animation for the logo.